The Village Church

 There is a late 12th century pier.
 The robust central pillar of the side aisle has a capital with foliage and corbels at the angles, one of which is in the form of a human head.

-St Peter’s Rodmell possesses an interesting ring of six bells, which we are hoping will soon be restored for full use.
+St Peter’s Rodmell possesses an interesting ring of six bells, which have recently been restored for full use.

-On Harvest Sunday last year, 110 years after they were first rung on Harvest Sunday 1909, the bells were heard again pealing out over Rodmell village.
-This followed many hours of voluntary labour by a group of bellringers to carry out repairs and maintenance, allowing the now fragile bell fittings a brief lease of life.
-The intention is to conserve and retain the historic bell frames in use, and to refurbish and re-hang the bells within them, to retain the unusual timber work and archaeology in the belfry for the next generation to appreciate.
+On Harvest Sunday last year, 110 years after they were first rung on Harvest Sunday 1909, the bells were heard again over Rodmell village in a brief trial peal.
+This followed many hours of voluntary labour by a group of bellringers to carry out preliminary repairs and maintenance to the now fragile bell fittings.
+After this the bells were removed from the tower for refurbishment and retuning, whilst in the church itself the task was to conserve and retain the historic bell frames so as to re-hang the bells within them, retaining the unusual timber work and archaeology in the belfry for the next generation to appreciate.
+This has all now been completed and the bells were pealed again for the first time in their new state on March 24th 2021.

 The oldest bell in Rodmell’s tower is also the largest or ‘Tenor’ bell, dating to 1641 cast by Bryan II Eldridge.
 This was augmented with two additional bells in 1664 by his son, William I Eldridge.
 These three bells hang in an old oak frame which appears to date from a similar period, being late 17th or early 18th Century.
 Unusually, this frame is perched at the very top of the tower walls and supported on massive oak beams.
 These bells were at that time typical of many village churches in the county, such as at nearby Piddinghoe, Iford and Kingston, being three in number but being in this case notably out of tune, as the majority of bell founders of that era had not yet discovered the intricacies of tuning bells with any degree of accuracy.